How Generative AI Understands Prompts

 .

-Similar to how human intelligence emerges from the brain, AI's intelligence comes from models composed of complex functions.
+Just as human intelligence arises from the brain, AI's intelligence comes from models composed of intricate neural networks.

 Transformer